When will you visit Japan?

 Saturday and Sunday are added, so a long vacation period for over a week is formed.

-It is called Golden Week, and many people enjoy a holiday.
+This is called Golden Week, and many people enjoy a holiday.

-As a result, the transportation facilities are crowded and most accommodations are fully booked.
+Therefore, the transportation facilities are crowded and most accommodations are fully booked.

 So, if you want to travel around Japan in the period, you should consider the condition in Japan.